A Focus on Health

-During this period, grandad had episodes of ill-defined poor health.
-During the first World War, he had taken a range of medications (see Chapter 9).
 In 1919, he started taking “Clarke’s Blood Mixture” an unproven medicine containing mainly water, a little sugar, a miniscule amount of alcohol and traces of chloroform and ammonia.
 In April, he bought a big bottle of this for 11/6 although apparently the ingredients cost pence only.
-He had some more prolonged periods of poor health, including in February and March 1929.
-Again, it is not very clear precisely what the problem was but grandad was off work for two months and he worked mornings only for the following three months

 Grandma is Unwell too

-Grandma was particularly unwell in April and May of 1931, so at the beginning of June, her parents moved in with them.
-Although she seemed to improve in July, she became unwell again in August and September.
+Grandma was particularly unwell in April and May of 1931.
+So, at the beginning of June, her parents moved in with them.
+Although grandma seemed to improve in July, she became unwell again in August and September.
 It must have been bad, because on this occasion, grandad’s brother, Cyril and his wife, Minnie, came to live with them.
 This arrangement continued for just over a week and then both grandma and grandad moved in with grandma’s parents and Olive, grandad’s sister, had their house.
 I am not sure of the exact arrangements here who owned the house etc. who paid rent to whom!
 But, see Chapter 24 for more detail.
-Whatever, the problem was, it seems that she had largely recovered by November 1931.
+Whatever, the problem was, it seems that grandma had largely recovered by November 1931.

 Trouble with Teeth

 Almost all family members had problems with their teeth.
 By the start of this period, when grandad was in his early 20s, he already had some dentures.